 This is where Bank of Utah can help.

-As one of the strongest banks in the U.S., with over $2 billion in assets, Bank of Utah has access to portfolio funds and capital, and can keep investment property loans in house rather than sell them on the secondary market.
+As one of the strongest banks in the U.S., with over $2 billion in assets, Bank of Utah has access to portfolio funds and capital, and can keep investment property and second home loans in house rather than sell them on the secondary market.
 This is advantageous to borrowers for several reasons:

 - Their mortgages will be owned by their local community bank.